-A Code clarification becomes effective on 1 October following approval by the Bureau.
-A substantial change become effective on 1 October following the IGC meeting at which it is approved, except that if it has flight safety implications it may be approved by the Bureau prior to the IGC meeting.
+A substantial change is effective on 1 October following the IGC meeting at which it is approved, except that if it has flight safety implications it may be approved by the Bureau prior to the IGC meeting.
+A simple clarification to the Code becomes effective on 1 October following approval by the Bureau.
+In either case, the amended Sporting Code is then placed on the FAI web site at www.fai.org/gliding/sporting_code.